spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/introduction.md

 title: Introduction
 ---

 Laravel-uptime-monitor is a powerful, easy to configure uptime monitor.
 It can notify you when your site is down (and when it goes back up).
-You will also be notified a few days before an SSL certificate of one of your sites will expire.
-Under the hood the package leverages Laravel 5.3's notifications.
+You can also be notified a few days before an SSL certificate of one of your sites will expire.
+Under the hood the package leverages Laravel 5.3's notifications, so it's easy to use Slack, Telegram or any notification provider that has your preference.

-This package is currently in development, a stable version will probably be tagged by the end of the year.

 ## We have badges!